 The Inn at Virginia Tech—Premiere hotel on the Virginia Tech campus with an on-site restaurant and bar.

-Bolling Wilson Hotel—Pet-friendly boutique hotel in downtown Wytheville that is steps away from Historic Main Street.
+Bolling Wilson Hotel—Pet-friendly boutique hotel in downtown Wytheville steps away from Historic Main Street.
 Enjoy 360-degree views of the surrounding mountains from the hotel’s rooftop bar and outdoor dining space.

 Trinkle Mansion Bed & Breakfast—Renovated historic bed and breakfast with four elegant and unique guest rooms featuring private bathrooms and a private garden cottage.